jasonwu0731/ToD-BERT/README.md

 ## Update
+* (2020.10.01) More training and inference information added.
+Release TOD-DistilBERT.
 * (2020.07.10) Loading model from [Huggingface](https://huggingface.co/) is now supported.
 * (2020.04.26) Pre-trained models are available.

 ## Pretrained Models
-You can easily load the pre-trained model using huggingface [Transformer](https://github.com/huggingface/transformers) library using the AutoModel function.
+You can easily load the pre-trained model using huggingface [Transformers](https://github.com/huggingface/transformers) library using the AutoModel function.
 Several pre-trained versions are supported:
 * TODBERT/TOD-BERT-MLM-V1: TOD-BERT pre-trained only using the MLM objective
 * TODBERT/TOD-BERT-JNT-V1: TOD-BERT pre-trained using both the MLM and RCL objectives
 * TODBERT/TOD-DistilBERT-JNT-V1: TOD-DistilBERT pre-trained using both the MLM and RCL objectives